JeremyBlack25/JTT/content/Apple Laptop Tips/Updates, wherefore art thou.md

 # Fix problems
 Sometimes things don't work when you launch a product and you find out what isn't working.
 Just like making a new lesson plan and finding out things don't work and needing to change on the fly or change it for the next class.

-Developers will fix over time as they come up.
+Developers will fix things over time as they come up.
 So if you are having certain issues that can't be fixed by other methods, updates are a good way to try and fix those.
 Updates for MacOS, Windows, apps, they all can benefit in the same way.

 # Getting to the Point
 I want to start running updates on everyone's computer that needs it.